-Personal Finance sites spend lots of time discussing and reviewing the best companies to enter into contracts with, and the best companies to do business with.
-There is also no shortage of reviews on companies which don’t live up to those same standards.
-One thing we don’t tend to touch?
-Companies which don’t want to do business with us… so let me ask: have you ever been dropped by an insurance company?
+Websites spend lots of time discussing and reviewing the best companies to enter into contracts with.
+Companies which don’t want to do business with us… that’s a rarer piece of content.
+So let me ask: have you ever been dropped by an insurance company?

 Dropped By An Insurance Company for my Dog

-3 years after this web site and I can finally share my tale.
-I’ve been a customer of Progressive Insurance since 2008 when an unfortunate incident with a red light drove up my car insurance premium at my old company.
-I was a very happy customer – I had a few incidents with people breaking into my soft top convertible, and Progressive was always quick and businesslike with claims.
+I used to be a very happy Progressive customer.
+A few times people broke into my soft top convertible, and Progressive was always quick and businesslike with claims.
 I had a very good experience with Progressive on the automotive side.

 I had no qualms at all with that process – they stacked discounts for us being loyal customers, some of our home features (and the neighborhood) and other nice touches.